A home theater system connected to an amplifier

 In addition to the above tools, it’s also important to have a basic understanding of the different types of audio cables and connectors that are commonly used in home theater systems.
 For example, HDMI cables are used to transmit both audio and video signals, while RCA cables are typically used for analog audio signals.
 It’s also important to ensure that you have the correct adapters and connectors for your specific devices, as some may require specialized cables or connectors.

-See also How Far to Mount Tv From Floor
+See also How to Install Fixed Tv Wall Mount

 Choosing the Right Cables for Amplifier Connection